 The Library may purchase books in support of the Adult Basic Education, High School completion, GED, Bridge, and ESL programs.

-The Library may purchase children's books to support the Early Childhood programs.
+The Library may purchase children's books to support the Early Childhood programs and others.

-To assure an effective current collection that best serves the educational mission of the college, the Library systematically removes obsolete, damaged and little-used materials from the collection.
-Deselection is the responsibility of the faculty librarians.
+To assure an effective current collection that best serves the educational mission of the college, the faculty librarians systematically remove materials from the collection using the following criteria: